Calculate abstinence using the timeline followback data in substance research.

 Questions or Comments

-If you have any questions about this package, please feel free to leave comments here or send me an email to firstname.lastname@example.org.
+If you have any questions about this package or would like to contribute to this project, please feel free to leave comments here or send me an email to firstname.lastname@example.org.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.